MAHE Manipal B.Sc Nursing 2025

 NEET 2025: Syllabus | Most Scoring concepts | NEET PYQ's (2015-24)

 The authority releases the marking scheme of the medical entrance exam in the NEET information brochure.
 Among the various aspects of the NEET 2025 exam, the marking scheme is the decisive factor that determines a candidate’s score and All India rank.
-With 180 multiple choice questions which are to be answered out of 200, NEET employs a scoring system that rewards the correct answers while penalising the incorrect answers.
+With 180 multiple choice questions, NEET employs a scoring system that rewards the correct answers while penalising the incorrect answers.

 The NEET exam is conducted annually by the NTA and serves as the gateway to MBBS, BDS and other allied healthcare courses.
 Read the article on NEET 2025 marking scheme to understand the details of grading pattern, NEET Biology marking scheme, NEET Chemistry marking scheme and other to maximize the performance in the exam.

 Before understanding the marking scheme, it is essential to understand the NEET exam pattern.
-NEET comprises 200 multiple-choice questions out of which candidates must answer 180.
+NEET comprises 180 multiple-choice questions.
 These questions are distributed across three subjects namely Physics, Chemistry and Biology (including both Botany and Zoology).
-50 questions are asked from each subject which are divided into two sections.
+45 questions are asked from each subject which are divided into two sections.
 This can be better understood from the points below.

 Total marks | 720 |

-NEET question paper has a total of 200 questions out of which candidates have to answer 180.
+NEET question paper has a total of 180 MCQs and all questions are compulsory.
 Candidates must understand the marking pattern in NEET to achieve a good score.
 A breakdown of NEET exam marking patterns can be checked from the table below.

 Type of response | Marks awarded |